luisher98/US-Polititian-Committee-API/README.md

 # US-Polititian-Committee-API
-API that scrappes which Committees and Subcommittees US polititians belong to
+API that scrappes which Committees and Subcommittees US polititians belong to given the name